South Sudan: Returned refugees face a bleak future – DW – 07/10/2023

 Shattered dreams

-37-year-old Kerbino Kwai Luol and his wife, 29-year-old Nyabim Gai, fled South Sudan in 2013, at the height of the war between government forces and Riek Machar's fighters.
+Kerbino Kwai Luol, 37, and his wife, 29-year-old Nyabim Gai, fled South Sudan in 2013, at the height of the war between government forces and Riek Machar's fighters.

+After gaining independence on July 9, 2011, South Sudan was embroiled in nearly a decade of conflict along tribal lines between the dominant Dinka tribe of President Salva Kiir and the Nuer of his former rival, now his first deputy, Riek Machar.
+The fighting between their forces killed around 400,000 people.

-"When we arrived in Sudan, we found life was better, although we had nothing in the beginning.
+"When we arrived in Sudan, we found life was better," Luol said.
+"Although we had nothing in the beginning.
 But as life went on, we managed to settle well, until we were displaced again by the war in Sudan.
 We had nothing when we left and came back with nothing," Kerbino said.

 In Sudan, menial jobs allowed Kerbino and his wife to save some money to start a small business that could sustain their family.